farhazzanik/Webpack-Setup-Tutorial/README.md

-**then create "index.html" file in main directory **then create folder name as src and make and create one file as well name as "app.js" **Next create a ".bablerc" in root directory and pasted this code and save file
+**then create "index.html" file in main directory

+**then create a folder,name as "src" and  create one name as "app.js"

+**Next create a file name as  ".bablerc" in root directory and paste  this code and save file

 		{
 			"presets":[